NBISweden/development-guidelines/README.md

 9. The reviewer(s) leaves a summary of their review by clicking "Review changes" and submits it as feedback
-    * without explicitly approving the pull request (it’s just feedback)
+    * without explicitly approving the pull request (it's just feedback)
     * explicitly approving the pull request (it all look good), or
-    * explicitly rejecting the pull request (there’s something that needs to be discussed and/or fixed).
+    * explicitly rejecting the pull request (there's something that needs to be discussed and/or fixed).

 10. If no reviews are rejecting the pull request, the designated "main" reviewer will merge the pull request and delete the feature (or whatever) branch.
-Note: this is the reviewer’s job, not the author’s job. *The code review process ends here*.
+Note: this is the reviewer's job, not the author's job. *The code review process ends here*.

 11. If there are things that need to be modified, further commits to the